The Declarative Skeleton That Cut Code by ~40%

 - Write the same pull-to-refresh boilerplate for the 47th time

-Every screen.
-Every engineer.
-Every time.
+Every screen, every engineer, every time.
 And each implementation is slightly different: different animation timing, different error handling, different approaches to state management.
-Not because anyone intended the inconsistency, but because imperative code has no mechanism to enforce consistency.
+Imperative code has no mechanism to enforce consistency, so the inconsistency is structural, not intentional.

 The cost isn't just the initial implementation.
-It's the ongoing tax: every bug fix has to be applied to every screen that reimplemented the same logic.
+Every bug fix has to be applied to every screen that reimplemented the same logic.
 Every design system change requires touching dozens of files.
 Every new engineer has to reverse-engineer the implicit patterns before they can be productive.

 The Declarative Alternative